-Therefore, soy protein concentrate, soy bran, soy protein isolate, micronized soy, soy husk and oils are some of the soy derivatives used in animal nutrition.
+Therefore, the soy protein concentrate, soy bran, soy protein isolate, micronized soy, soy husk and oils are some of the soy derivatives used in animal nutrition.
 At the same time, it is worth remembering that there is another range of uses as mentioned at the beginning of this article.

 Some by-products / co-products

 It is a by-product of the oil industry, being the most used in animal nutrition.
 Soybean meal can represent up to 79% of the grain based on dry matter.
-In the oil extraction process, heating occurs that helps to eliminate some anti-nutritional factors.
-However, conventional brans still have oligosaccharides raffinose and stachyose.
+In the oil extraction process, heating occurs which helps to eliminate some anti-nutritional factors.
+However, conventional brans still have the oligosaccharides raffinose and stachyose.
 As for the CP content, the most common are 45.46.48%.

-After cooking at high temperatures, pressure and humidity in an extruder cannon, it can be dry or wet, with protein denaturation, starch gelatinization and elimination of anti-nutritional factors.
+After going through cooking at high temperatures, pressure and humidity in an extruder cannon, it can be dry or wet, with protein denaturation, starch gelatinization and elimination of anti-nutritional factors.
 This presents 37.3% CP and 5.19% FB.

 Soy Protein Concentrate

 Products such as fish meal, porcine plasma and dairy by-products have been used commonly in piglet feeding due to their better performance than with FS-based diets.
 The use of milk proteins with high quality and digestibility as a source of amino acids for newly weaned piglets is well documented.
 However, these products are expensive, which forces nutritionists to look for alternative ingredients that have positive effects on these animals.
-One of the existing alternatives is the soy protein concentrate (CPS) which is obtained by removing the husk, oil and oligosaccharides from the soy bean.
+One of the existing alternatives is the soy protein concentrate (CPS) that is obtained by removing the husk, oil and oligosaccharides from the soy bean.
 For this by-product we have an exclusive publication, to read click here.